Home

 The First Peoples of lutruwita (Tasmania) have inhabited and moved through the area for many thousands of years.
 The area is rich in globally significant Aboriginal heritage.

 The Tasmanian Aboriginal community has formally requested that the Tasmanian government hand back significant parts as an Aboriginal owned and managed national park.
-Our group strongly supports this aspiration.
+Our group supports this aspiration.

 After many years of campaigning by conservationists to end logging, most of the area has been given World Heritage status as part of the Tasmanian Wilderness World Heritage Area.
 The Mole Creek Karst National Park has been created on the western end.
 However, while protected under the IUCN World Heritage conventions, most of kooparoona niara remains in inappropriate tenures under Tasmanian law.
 Some important areas of karst and forest remain inadequately protected.
+The conservation status is further discussed here.

 The World Heritage status of the Tasmanian Wilderness World Heritage Area is described here.